emmendorfer/idwr/demo/datasets/readme.txt

-This folder contains the datasets which were used to evaluate IDWR algorithm.
+This folder contains the real-world datasets used to evaluate IDWR algorithm.